General Practice

 • Email: gp@rcsi.ie

-In Junior Cycle we coordinate the ‘Introduction to Professional Clinical Practice (IPCP)’ course.
-This provides students with the opportunity to meet patients early in their training and aims to develop clinical competency and contextualise theoretical learning of knowledge, skills and attitudes.
+In Years 1 and 2 we are involved in delivering an Introduction to Clinical Skills and Early Patient Contact across all modules.
+This provides students with the opportunity to meet patients early in their training and aims to develop clinical skills including communication, examination and prescribing, and to contextualise the theoretical learning of knowledge, skills and attitudes.

-• Medicine management in primary care;
+• Medicine management in primary care

-• Clinical prediction rules in primary care; and
+• Clinical prediction rules in primary care

 Professor/Chair of Department